Siberian Tatars: Genetics

-The most common Y-DNA haplogroup among Baraba Tatars is the haplogroup Q, specifically the Q-YP4000 and Q-L330 subclades.
-Among northern Baraba Tatars, the most widespread is haplogroup N1b-P43.
+The most common Y-DNA haplogroup among Baraba Tatars is the haplogroup Q (around 50%), specifically the Q-YP4000 and Q-L330 subclades.
+Among northern Baraba Tatars, the most widespread is haplogroup N1b-P43, specifically the N-VL67 subclade.
 Other less common haplogroups are R1a1-Z93 and R1b-M73.

 Among Tom Tatars there has not yet been found any connection between gene pools of Tom Tatars and Samoyedic peoples.
 There is a clear genetic connection only with Northern Altaians, Bachat Teleuts and Kazakhs.
 R1a-Z93, which is widespread among Tom Tatars, has probably Altai or Sayan origin.
 Kalmak Tatars overwhelmingly belong to N1c1-Y16311 which originates from N1c1-F4205.
 This haplogroup is not present among Bachat Teleut and Southern Altaians, who, according to historians and ethnographs, also are descendants of late middle age Teleuts (White Kalmucks).
 The closest to Tom Tatars are Mongolians and Kalmyks.
 It is possible that Kalmak Tatars are the descendants of the so-called Black Kalmucks, together with some groups of Tyumen Tatars and Yalutor Tatars (Tobol-Irtysh Tatars).

 The gene pool of Tom Tatars (Eushta Tatars and Chat Tatars) living in three settlements was studied: the village of Chernaya Rechka, the village of Takhtamyshevo, and the village of Eushta.
-According to different haplogroups, the connection of Tom Tatars with Teleuts, Northern Altaians, Shors, Khakass, Tuvans and Buryats is shown, which confirms their connection with the South Siberian Turkic-speaking and Mongolian-speaking peoples.
+According to different haplogroups, the connection of Tom Tatars with Teleuts, Northern Altaians, Shors, Khakas, Tuvans and Buryats is shown, which confirms their connection with the South Siberian Turkic-speaking and Mongolian-speaking peoples.
 It was revealed that tested Tom Tatars belong to 14 Y-DNA haplogroups.
 Only 2 from 14 haplogroups were present in all three settlements: C2a1a2a and R1a1a1b2a2b.

 The Takhtamyshevo settlement: The most common is the haplogroup R1b1a1a2a2c1-CTS1843 (32%), which is widespread in the Volga and southern Urals region among Bashkirs, Kazan Tatars, Udmurts and Chuvash.
 Probable origin of this haplogroup among Tom Tatars are Kazan Tatar and Bashkir immigrants to the region.
 This is confirmed also from the anthropological perspective, as inhabitants of the Takhtamyshevo village show more Caucasoid physical features compared to the rest of Tom Tatars.
 Second most common is the haplogroup C2a1a2a-M86, which is also present in the two other researched settlements of village Eushta and Chernaya rechka.
 This samples are very close to Kazakhs of middle and lesser juzes.
 The presence of this haplogroup is the legacy of Mongolic component among Tom Tatars, and it is also a historical fact.
 One man was found to belong to rare haplogroup N1a1a1a1a4a2-A9408, which is connected with Ugric tribes.
 In this case it is not clear if this haplogroup has its origins with immigrant from the Urals or its a legacy of older local inhabitants.